BobtheKebab/Project1/README.md

 by Ahbab Ashraf and Kristin Lin

 #### Features: ####
-	Forks and executes commands!
+	Forks and executes commands--including cd and exit!
 	Parses multiple commands on one line!
 	Redirects using >, <!
+	Simple pipes | !

 #### Attempted: ####
-	Multiple redirections on one line
+	Multiple redirections/pipes on one line

 #### Bugs: ####
 	1. When executing ./a.out with other file as input, please